Tremors and horocycle dynamics on the moduli space of translation surfaces: Atomic transverse measures

+We continue under assumption \eqref{eq: simplifying 1} but without assuming \eqref{eq: simplifying 2}.
+That is, the measures $\nu_n$ do not charge extendable loops, but some of the $\mathrm{e}_K^{\mathrm{b, t}} $ are positive, and the limit measures have atoms on the horizontal saddle connections at the endpoints of $K$.
+In order to treat this case, we will need to record additional information about the invariance property satisfied by the measures $\nu_{\bar{K}}$.
+Informally, if we have escape of mass to a point $\xi$ which is either a singularity, or the intersection of a horizontal saddle connection with an edge of the refined APD, we will want to record the angular sector of length $\pi$ at $\xi$, bounded by horizontal sides, to which the mass escaped.
+Recording this additional information will give rise to continuous extensions of extendable loops.
+More precisely, after passing to subsequences, the information encoded in the numbers $\mathrm{e}_K^{\mathrm{b,t}}$ will yield a limiting transverse measure as in Definition \ref{def: atomic transverse measure} and a decoration as in Definition \ref{def: decoration}.

-In order to treat the case that some of the $\mathrm{e}_K^{\mathrm{b, t}} $ are positive, we will need to record additional information about the invariance property satisfied by the measures $\nu_{\bar{K}}$.
-It will be useful to use boundary-marked surfaces (see \cite[\S 2.5]{eigenform}) for this.
-Let $\check S \to \check q$ be a blown up marked version of the marked surface $S\to q$.
-Let $\xi \in \Sigma$ and recall that $\check q$ replaces $\xi$ with a circle parameterized by an angular variable $\theta$ taking values in $\R / (2(a+1)\Z) $, where $a$ is the order of $\xi$.
+In order to formalize this, it will be useful to use boundary-marked surfaces (see \cite[\S 2.5]{eigenform}).
+Let $\check S \to \check q$ be a blown-up marked version of the marked surface $S\to q$.
+Let $\xi \in \Sigma$ and recall that $\check q$ replaces $\xi$ with a circle parameterized by an angular variable $\theta$ taking values in $\R / (2(a+1)\pi\Z) $, where $a$ is the order of $\xi$.
 Each $\theta$ will be called a {\em prong at $\xi$} which can be thought of as the tangent direction of an infinitesimal line segment of angle $\theta \mod 2\pi\Z$ ending at $\xi$.
 The infinitesimal line is horizontal if and only if $\theta \in\pi\Z$.
 In a similar way we can blow up nonsingular points of $S$, replacing them with a circle parameterized by $\R/2\pi\Z$, and thus talk about the prongs at a regular point (this corresponds to a singularity of order $a=0$).
-For each $k \in \Z/(2(a+1)\Z)$, and each $\xi$ two prongs at $\xi$ are called {\em bottom-adjacent} (resp. {\em top-adjacent}) if their angular parameter belongs to the same interval $[k\pi, (k+1)\pi]$ with $k$ even (resp. odd), and adjacent if they are either bottom- or top-adjacent.
-By definition of an APD, at each $\xi$ and each $k$, there is at least one edge $E$ with an endpoint in $(k \pi, (k+1)\pi)$.
+For each $k \in \Z/(2(a+1)\pi \Z)$, and each $\xi$, two prongs at $\xi$ are called {\em bottom-adjacent} (resp. {\em top-adjacent}) if their angular parameter belongs to the same interval $[k\pi, (k+1)\pi]$ with $k$ even (resp. odd), and {\em adjacent} if they are either bottom- or top-adjacent.
+For example, two horizontal prongs corresponding to two saddle connections meeting at a singular point $\xi$ on a bottom component of the boundary of a horizontal cylinder are bottom-adjacent to each other, and are also bottom-adjacent to any prong moving upward from $\xi$ into the interior of the cylinder.